 Obviously, $J_{m}(\lambda)=L_{m}^{T}(\lambda)$.
-In the following analysis of the regularity, controllability and observability of the NDS $\rm\bf\Sigma$, however, the roles of these two matrix pencils are completely different.
-To emphasize these differences, as well as to have a clear presentation, it appears better to adopt different symbols for these two matrix pencils.
+In the following analysis for the regularity, controllability and observability of the NDS $\rm\bf\Sigma$, however, the roles of these two matrix pencils are completely different.
+To emphasize these differences, as well as to have a clear presentation, it appears better to adopt different symbols for them.
 Moreover, when $m=0$, $L_{m}(\lambda)$ is a $0\times 1$ zero matrix, while $J_{m}(\lambda)$ is a $1\times 0$ zero matrix.

-From the definitions of the matrix pencils $K_{m}(\lambda)$, $N_{m}(\lambda)$, $L_{m}(\lambda)$ and $J_{m}(\lambda)$, the following characteristics can be straightforwardly established for their rank and the associated null spaces.
-The details of the proof are omitted due to their obviousness, but can be found in \cite{zhou19}.
+From the definitions of the matrix pencils $K_{m}(\lambda)$, $N_{m}(\lambda)$, $L_{m}(\lambda)$ and $J_{m}(\lambda)$, the following characteristics can be straightforwardly established for their ranks and the associated null spaces.
+The details of the proof are omitted due to their obviousness, but can be found in \cite{Zhou2019}.